linuxthor/knife-gadgets/README.md

 Currently there are two hooks in the 'cookbook upload' command:

 1. Before syntax checking (useful for extra checking/linting of cookbooks)
-2. After syntax checking has passed but before upload takes place (a good place to commit to SCM etc)
+2. After syntax checking has passed but before upload takes place (a good time to commit to SCM)

 When the hook code runs it checks if the configuration options 'prevalidate_hook' and 'postvalidate_hook' are set (e.g in knife.rb) and runs the scripts they point to.